cepharmor/cepharmor/README.md

-- 👋 Hi, I’m @cepharmor
+- 👋 Hi, I’m CephArmor
 - A secure API for Ceph storage system!